-Antenatal and newborn screening tests are used to identify people at risk of a health problem therefore enabling them to potentially access effective treatment or make informed decisions about their health or that of their unborn baby.
+Antenatal and newborn screening tests are used to identify people who have a higher chance of experiencing a health problem.
+This means they can get earlier, potentially, more effective treatment, or make informed decisions about their health enabling them to potentially access effective treatment or make informed decisions about their health or that of their unborn baby.

 Screening tests for you and your baby